Integrate Stash with Slack via incoming webhooks

 And here is the end result in Slack:

-You can configure both the logo and name of the incoming webhook to make it look like any other supported integration...very cool stuff.
+You can configure the logo and name of the incoming webhook to make it look like any other supported integration...very cool stuff.